How do you spot the false economies?

 While it can seem like spending money on nothing, insurance policies can be money-savers - the costs incurred when a holiday goes wrong, or a beloved pet becomes sick can be astronomical.

 In each case, you need to measure the risks against the expense, and choose an insurance package which won't break the bank, but will ensure cover if the need arises.
 Using a comparison site can help you figure out which product is best for you.

 Quality versus savings

 Special offers on perishable goods often mean a shorter shelf-life.
 Two-for-one or three-for-two offers can leave you with extra product you don't need.
-According to Love Food Hate Waste, almost 7 million tonnes of food are thrown away in the UK every year.
+According to Love Food Hate Waste, around 7.1 million tonnes of food are thrown away in the UK every year.

 The UK's laws about what information must be provided on labels, especially on food and drink, are very specific.
 Cheap or budget goods might contain ingredients which are less healthy, or even outright harmful - being informed about what you are buying and how it affects you is absolutely essential.

 It has another advantage, however: you can compare price by volume on the tickets in most supermarkets, chemists and other types of shop.
 This tiny print section of the shelf label will reveal cost per gram or ml, for example, and makes short work of comparing seven different food offers to find the best value!